 PARLIAMENTARY INTERNSHIP FOR THE ENVIRONMENT

-Now entering its fifth year and delivered in partnership with Sustainability Network, PIE is a leadership development program that offers outstanding individuals, aged 18-30, the opportunity to work and learn alongside some of Canada's top environmental champions in Parliament.
+Now in its sixth year, the PIE program offers outstanding young leaders, aged 18-30, the opportunity to work and learn alongside some of Canada's top environmental champions in Parliament.
 Successful applicants to the program receive a ten-month, paid internship placement in the Parliament Hill office of a Member of Parliament (MP) or Senator with a proven record of environmental leadership.
-Reflecting GreenPAC's commitment to nonpartisanship, host MPs come from every major national party.
+Host MPs come from every major national party.

-The Parliamentary Internship for the Environment program runs from September to June every year.
-Interns receive a monthly stipend of $2,750, for a total of $27,500 over the 10-months of the program.
+The Parliamentary Internship for the Environment program runs from September 2023 to June 2024.
+Interns receive a monthly stipend of $2,750, for a total of $27,500 over the 10 months of the program.
 Interns can expect to work full-time hours (35-40 hours) weekly.
-Most of this time will be spent in the Parliamentary host office, but each week, there will be a couple hours of GreenPAC programming as well.
-In September, all interns will participate in an orientation program to get familiar with Parliament, the environmental policy landscape, and each other before placements begin.

 The Specialized Stream for Indigenous Interns welcomes young First Nation, Métis, and Inuit leaders from coast to coast to coast to apply.
 This stream is being introduced to continue the difficult work of breaking down the systemic barriers Indigenous individuals face in Parliament Hill and support the development of Indigenous-led policy.
-Together with an Indigenous-led consultant, GreenPAC is currently in the process of designing the features of this stream, including the wraparound supports to ensure participants can thrive and succeed.
+The features of this stream were designed in collaboration with an Indigenous-led consultant, including the wraparound supports to ensure participants can thrive and succeed.

 The Specialized Stream in Sustainable Agriculture invites young leaders from the prairie provinces (Alberta, Saskatchewan and Manitoba) with an interest and background in agriculture to apply.
 We piloted interest in a sustainable agriculture stream in the 2020-2021 program year, with tremendous results.
 This stream will continue to advance environmental leadership in agriculture and elevate rural voices in Canada’s environmental space.